KockataEPich/CheckMyCrate/README.md

                     "@id": "The entity key",
                     "cardinality": "Cardinality - MANY/ONE",
                     "description": "Description of the entity",
-                    "expected_type": "The type of the entity if it is referenced in the graph" },
+                    "expected_type": "The type of the entity if it is referenced in the graph", "value": "NA"
+                },

                 {
                     "@id": "The entity2 key",
                     "cardinality": "Cardinality - MANY/ONE",
                     "description": "Description of the entity2",
-                    "expected_type": "The type of the entity2 if it is referenced in the graph" }
+                    "expected_type": "The type of the entity2 if it is referenced in the graph", "value": "NA"
+                }

             ]